Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Chain Vest
 - Attunement

-**Thorns**: Whenever you are damaged by an enemies melee attack, they take damage equal to your proficiency bonus and a stack of grievous wounds.
+**Thorns**: Whenever you are damaged by a melee attack, the attacker takes damage equal to your proficiency bonus and gains a stack of grievous wounds.

-You gain +1 to your armor class while wearing this magical armour.
+You gain +1 to your armor class while wearing this magical armor.

 ---